brayanorozco/brayanorozco/README.md

-\- 👩‍💻 I’m a Systems Engineer with work experience in Web Development, Telecommunications, Network and projects Management.
+\- 👩‍💻 I’m a Systems Engineer with experience in Web Development, Telecommunications, Network and Projects Management.

 \- ⚡ Currently immersed in the following technologies: React, Javascript, HTML and CSS (front-end), NodeJS with Express (back-end), MySQL and MongoDB (databases) willing to keep improving and learning new technologies